wvanderwey/ROP/ROP-output-details.md

  11|	 evalue	| expect value
  12|	 bitscore	| bit score

-An example of the unmapped read aligned to immunoglobulin heavy variable 1-46 gene (IGHV1-46)
+An example of the unmapped read aligned to the immunoglobulin heavy variable 1-46 gene (IGHV1-46)

 ```
 V       SRR1146076.56325        IGHV1-46*01     93.67   79      5       0       0       1       79      203     281     7e-27     109
 ```